systeminit/si/app/docs/src/explanation/aws-authentication.md

 ```

 Take the arn of the role that you created and set that in the `AssumeRole` field
-in the AWS Credential asset.
+in the AWS Credential Asset.
 You don’t need to set an access key or a secret
 access key.
-You can ensure it works by putting an AWS Credential on the asset,
+You can ensure it works by putting an AWS Credential on the Asset,
-selecting the secret you created and it will validate your credentials.
+selecting the Secret you created and it will validate your credentials.